ncgr/lis_gene_families/scripts/perl/context_tests/README.md

 ```

 Note that the corresponding feature, phylotree, and phylonode entries for the given data will be infered.
+The feature_id will be used as a feature's name unless one is explicitly given.
+Features that will be used as the focus gene in a search should have names since the a name required by the search url.
 Dummy values for dependent tables, such as organism and dbxref, will be used.

 ```bash